futurice/vaskapp-backend/README.md

 Query parameters:

-* `cityId` Integer.
+* `city` Integer.
 If specified, returned ratingCity is for the given city.
-* `cityName` String.
-If specified, returned ratingCity is for the given city.
-* `teamId` Integer.
+* `team` Integer.
 If specified, returned ratingTeam is for the given team.
-* `teamName` String.
-If specified, returned ratingTeam is for the given team.

-If omitted, header client info is used to determine city and team instead.

 Body is a list of [mood objects](#mood-objects).